From study to work –

 When my eldest son started to drive, I was surprised by how little he knew of the basics of driving a car.
 I’d foolishly assumed that after so many years of being in the car with me that he’d have made some simple observations about operating a car.
 Learning through osmosis – seemingly simple tasks, such as applying the handbrake when parking the car, or doing a head-check before pulling onto the road.
 On his first outing as a learner driver, I quickly realised that we needed to start from the VERY beginning.

 Several years later, as this same son entered the workforce after leaving school, I found myself making similar observations when helping him complete the new-employee paperwork.
 Tax file numbers (and – yawn – tax returns), superannuation, industrial awards and National Employment Standards.
-All of these terms like a foreign language to him!
+All of these terms were a foreign language to him!
 And, just like learning to drive, it occurred to me that we had to go back to basics.
 These concepts aren’t taught in school, and our young adults can be a little clueless initially.

 I’ve learnt that it’s best to assume your child knows nothing, or at least very little, about all things employment-related: tax, superannuation and conditions of employment.